 - In the interior decoration, 156 clocks, 58 candlesticks and 280 vases, most of which were placed symmetrically, were used.

 - During the years 1910 – 1912 Dolmabahce Palace received its central heating and electrical systems.

 - Women of the harem had to observe the grand ceremonies in the hall.
 They could do it through the grilles, behind which they were kept hidden.

 - Inside the palace it is not allowed to take pictures.

 - You can only enter to the palace by joining a guided tour.
 It is also not allowed to tour the inside areas on your own.

 For the visitors of the palace, two parts are available: Selamlık, the official part and Harem.

-Dolmabahce Palace – Selamlık (Men’s administrative section)
+Dolmabahce Palace – Selamlık

-Special attention should be paid to:
+While visiting Selamlık which is men’s administrative section, special attention should be paid to:

 - Beautiful crystal chandelier with 750 bulbs, weighing 4.5 tons, being a gift from Queen Victoria.
 It is the largest crystal chandelier in the world!
 The chandelier hangs in the Ceremony Hall.
 There is also a carpet from Hereke, the second largest carpet in Turkey, with an area of 124 m².